Subscribe To This Site

 People who are creative with food prefer sencha with milk chocolate desserts rather than dark chocolate, but that is always a personal decision.

-Use one teaspoon of Japanese sencha tea per cup.
+Use one teaspoon of loose leaf per cup.

 Steeping time can vary from one minute to four minutes, and water temperature can vary from 160F to 190F, according to your tastes.